mighty-gerbils/gerbil/doc/reference/std/db/postgresql.md

 And, **Gerbil** does as well!
 Actually, the `:std/test/json` just turns it into a hash table.

-First we see the `oid`&rsquo;s for postgres&rsquo; json types.
+First we see the `oid`’s for postgres’ json types.
 Select them as JSON to see that as well.

     (import :std/text/json)